 - Binary Median – New feature contains cells with “below median” or “above median” depending on the values of the original feature for that row

-- Above/Below Zero – New feature contains cells with “Above Zero” or “Below Zero” depending on the values of the original feature for that row
+- Above/Below Zero – New feature contains cells with “Above Zero” or “Below Zero” depending on the values of the original feature for that row (note that zeros will be included in the “Above Zero” category)

 - Quartiles – Assigns quartiles to each row depending on the values of the original feature for that row